 How to Fix Apple Watch Stuck at Apple Logo

-The very first thing we will need to do is to get out of that boot loop zone in order to perform addition troubleshooting.
+The very first thing we will need to do is to get out of that boot loop zone in order to perform additional troubleshooting.
 So let’s try to revive our wrist friend back to life.

 Before proceeding with other troubleshooting make sure you have your Apple Watch adequately charged.
 This is the primary step before doing anything else.
-So place it on charging for a couple of hours and then look for the fixes given below.
+So place it on charge for a couple of hours and then look for the fixes given below.

 Force restart it by holding both the button on your Apple Watch until you see the Apple logo.
 I am pretty sure that doing this just once isn’t going to solve a damn thing.
-So give it a try for few times and check if it is coming back to life.
+So give it a try for a few times and check if it is coming back to life.
 If it doesn’t, then I am sorry to say you’ll need to take it to the Apple Store.
 In case this worked, then you can continue reading.

 Assuming that you were able to pass through the boot loop, we can now proceed with things to fix the problem.
 If you have set a passcode on the lock screen, then force touch the screen to bring up reset options.
 After the option is revealed, perform a factory reset from there.

 Once the reset process is completed, pair it with your iPhone.
 Some of the users weren’t able to pair with iPhone for a couple of times.
 Restart your Apple Watch with every failure and keep trying, it should pair successfully after a few tries.